An IT Guide to Onboarding and Offboarding Employees

 5. Assist with First-Time Logins (IT and/or Supervisor)

-The first day can be overwhelming for new employees, especially when navigating unfamiliar systems.
-After the new employee deals with HR and meets their supervisor, have an IT team member assist with their first logins to their computer, email, and other critical accounts.
+Starting a new job can be nerve-wracking, especially when you’re staring at a new computer screen full of unfamiliar icons and login pages.
+Someone, either from the IT department or the new employee’s manager, should assist them with their first logins to their computer, email, critical accounts, and other day-to-day tools.
 This meeting is also an opportunity for the employee to address any immediate questions or concerns, potentially mitigating technical issues.

 6. Send New Employee Welcome Email (IT)